Optimal Regularized Online Allocation by Adaptive Re-Solving: Regularized Online Allocation Problem

+Note that, we use two dual variables to pose our problem with $\mu$ for the impact of variable separation and $\lambda$ for the constraint.
+In contrast to \cite{balseiro2021regularized}, two dual variables enable us to capture the influence of both variable separation and variation of constraints $d$, wherein the latter is crucial for our scheme to be optimal.

-Under our stochastic input assumption, \eqref{eq:dual_problem} can be viewed as a sample average approximation (SAA) \citep{shapiro2009lectures} of the following stochastic program:
+Under our stochastic input assumption, \eqref{eq:dual_problem} can be viewed as a sample average approximation (SAA) \citep{shapiro2009lectures} of the following stochastic program (or \textit{fluid} problem):

-In the following discussion, we will sometimes write the dual variable uniformly as $\boldsymbol{\lambda}:=[\lambda^{\top}, \mu^{\top}]^{\top} $ in shorthand.
-If we have known the exact offline solution to \eqref{eq:dual_problem}, denoted by $\blambda_T^*$, then by choosing the corresponding primal variables we can optimize the primal problem \eqref{eq:main_prob}.
-However, in online setting it is impossible to find such exact dual solution before time $T$.
+In the following discussion, we will sometimes write $\nu=\lambda+\mu$ and write the dual variable uniformly as $\boldsymbol{\lambda}:=[\nu^{\top}, \mu^{\top}]^{\top} $ in shorthand with substitution.
+If we have known the exact offline solution to \eqref{eq:dual_problem}, denoted by $\blambda_T^*:=[\nu_T ^{*\top}, \mu_T ^{*\top}]^{\top} $, then by choosing the corresponding primal variables we can optimize the primal problem \eqref{eq:main_prob}.
+However, in the online setting, it is impossible to find such an exact dual solution before time $T$.
 Thus at time $t$ we turn to solve the $t$-sample average approximation of $D(\lambda,\mu,d)$, i.e.,